Total in Cart:

 Salvia miltiorrhiza

-Dan Shen, organic, 30 seeds
+Dan Shen, 30 seeds, organic

 This red sage is a perennial native to Manchuria and Japan where its medicinal value is much appreciated.
 It is hardy to zone 7.
 The flowers are bluish-lavender but the roots are very red which is how the plant got its botanical name.
 As one might expect, Dan Shen improves blood flow, but what is important is that it does this without stimulating the adrenals.
 It is also used to prevent strokes.
 The chemical constituent that is believed to explain this action is an antioxidant called salvianolic acid.
 Dan shen seeds should be planted in spring in full sun in temperate zones.
 The root is harvested in autumn and is the part that is used medicinally.